 Annular patterns with a high degree of zonal symmetry play a prominent role in the natural variability of the atmospheric circulation and its response to external forcing.
 But despite their apparent importance for understanding climate variability, the processes that give rise to their marked zonally symmetric components remain largely unclear.

-Here the authors use simple stochastic models in conjunction with atmospheric model g and observational analyses to explore the conditions under which annular patterns arise 10 from Empirical Orthogonal Function (EOF) analysis of the flow.
-The results indicate that 11 annular patterns arise not only from zonally coherent fluctuations in the circulation, i.e., 12 "dynamical annularity", but also from zonally symmetric statistics of the circulation in the 13 absence of zonally coherent fluctuations, i.e., "statistical annularity".
-It is argued that the 14 distinction between dynamical and statistical annular patterns derived from EOF analysis 15 can be inferred from the associated variance spectrum: larger differences in the variance 16 explained by an annular EOF and successive EOFs generally indicate underlying dynamical 17 annularity.
-18
+Here the authors use simple stochastic models in conjunction with an atmospheric model and observational analyses to explore the conditions under which annular patterns arise from empirical orthogonal function (EOF) analysis of the flow.
+The results indicate that annular patterns arise not only from zonally coherent fluctuations in the circulation (i.e., "dynamical annularity") but also from zonally symmetric statistics of the circulation in the absence of zonally coherent fluctuations (i.e., "statistical annularity").
+It is argued that the distinction between dynamical and statistical annular patterns derived from EOF analysis can be inferred from the associated variance spectrum: larger differences in the variance explained by an annular EOF and successive EOFs generally indicate underlying dynamical annularity.
 The authors provide a simple recipe for assessing the conditions that give rise to annular EOFs of the circulation.
-When applied to numerical models, the recipe indicates dynamical annularity in parameter regimes with strong feedbacks between the eddies and mean flow.
-When applied to observations, the recipe indicates that annular EOFs generally derive from statistical annularity of the flow in the middle latitude troposphere, but from dynamical annularity in both the stratosphere and the mid-high latitude Southern Hemisphere troposphere.
+When applied to numerical models, the recipe indicates dynamical annularity in parameter regimes with strong feedbacks between eddies and the mean flow.
+When applied to observations, the recipe indicates that annular EOFs generally derive from statistical annularity of the flow in the midlatitude troposphere but from dynamical annularity in both the stratosphere and the mid-high-latitude Southern Hemisphere troposphere.

-26 1.
-Introduction
+1. Introduction

-"Annular" patterns of variability are structures dominated by their zonally symmet-27 ric components.
-They emerge as the leading empirical orthogonal functions (EOFs) of the 28 Northern Hemisphere sea-level pressure field (Lorenz 1951; Kutzbach 1970; Wallace and Gut-29 zler 1981; Trenberth and Paolino 1981; Thompson and Wallace 1998, 2000), the Southern 30 Hemisphere zonal-wind and geopotential height fields (Kidson 1988; Karoly 1990; Hartmann 31 and Lo 1998; Thompson and Wallace 2000; Lorenz and Hartmann 2001), the Southern Hemi-32 sphere eddy-kinetic field (Thompson and Woodworth 2014), the extratropical circulation in 33 a hierarchy of numerical simulations of the atmospheric circulation (e.g., Robinson 1991; 34 Yu and Hartmann 1993; Lee and Feldstein 1996; Shindell et al. 1999; Gerber and Vallis 35 2007), and aquaplanet simulations of the ocean circulation (Marshall et al. 2007).
-They are 36 seemingly ubiquitous features in a range of geophysical flows.
-37
+"Annular" patterns of variability are structures dominated by their zonally symmetric components.
+They emerge as the leading empirical orthogonal functions (EOFs) of the Northern Hemisphere sea level pressure field (Lorenz 1951; Kutzbach 1970; Wallace and Gutzler 1981; Trenberth and Paolino 1981; Thompson and Wallace 1998, 2000), the Southern Hemisphere zonal-wind and geopotential height fields (Kidson 1988; Karoly 1990; Hartmann and Lo 1998; Thompson and Wallace 2000; Lorenz and Hartmann 2001), the Southern Hemisphere eddy kinetic field (Thompson and Woodworth 2014), the extratropical circulation in a hierarchy of numerical simulations of the atmospheric circulation (e.g., Robinson 1991; Yu and Hartmann 1993; Lee and Feldstein 1996; Shindell et al. 1999; Gerber and Vallis 2007), and aquaplanet simulations of the ocean circulation (Marshall et al. 2007).
+They are seemingly ubiquitous features in a range of geophysical flows.

-Despite their ubiquity in the climate system, one key aspect of annular structures remains 38 open to debate: What gives rise to their marked zonally symmetric components?
-Does the 39 zonal symmetry of annular structures reflect coherent variations in climate across a range 40 of longitudes?
-Or does it largely reflect the constraints of EOF analysis (e.g., Dommenget 41 and Latif 2002; Gerber and Vallis 2005)?
-Consider a long-standing example: the so-called 42 northern annular mode (NAM) emerges as the leading EOF of the NH sea-level pressure 43 field (e.g., Thompson and Wallace 2000).
-It exhibits a high degree of zonal symmetry and 44 its structure implies in-phase variability in climate between the North Atlantic and North 45 Pacific sectors of the hemisphere.
-But as discussed extensively in earlier papers (e.g., Deser 46 2000; Ambaum et al. 2001), the two midlatitude centers of action of the NAM do not exhibit 47 robust correlations on month-to-month timescales.
-Does the annularity of the NAM arise 48 from dynamic connections between widely separated longitudes that are simply masked by 49 other forms of variability (e.g., Wallace and Thompson 2002)?
-Or does the annularity arise 50 from the constraints of the EOF analysis (e.g., Dommenget and Latif 2002; Gerber and Vallis 51 2005; Monahan et al. 2009)?
-52
+Despite their ubiquity in the climate system, one key aspect of annular structures remains open to debate: What gives rise to their marked zonally symmetric components?
+Does the zonal symmetry of annular structures reflect coherent variations in climate across a range of longitudes?
+Or does it largely reflect the constraints of EOF analysis (e.g., Dommenget and Latif 2002; Gerber and Vallis 2005)?
+Consider a long-standing example: the so-called northern annular mode (NAM) emerges as the leading EOF of the NH sea level pressure field (e.g., Thompson and Wallace 2000).
+It exhibits a high degree of zonal symmetry and its structure implies in-phase variability in climate between the North Atlantic and North Pacific sectors of the hemisphere.
+But as discussed extensively in earlier papers (e.g., Deser 2000; Ambaum et al. 2001), the two midlatitude centers